Ouranosinc/Magpie/docs/glossary.rst

         .. seealso::
             :ref:`Allowed Permissions <allowed-permissions>` section for details.

+    Application Programming Interface
+    API
+        Most typically, referring to the use of HTTP requests following an :ref:`OpenAPI` specification, and more broadly, to refer to `Magpie`'s own API definition.
+It can also refer to a specific :term:`Service` using RESTful API, which can be registered using the :ref:`ServiceAPI` implementation.

     Applied Permission
         An active :term:`Permission` for a given :term:`User` or :term:`Group` depending on context.